visheshjain2912/Portfolio-Optimiser/README.md

 * Sharpe Ratio basically tells us about how much access returns can we get for some extra amount of volatility/risk.

 * It basically measures the performance of a risky investment and compares it to the performance of a risk-free investment.

+## Conclusion:
+* By taking less risk and being impartial towards every stock in our portfolio, we will get a good annual return.

+* But, by optimising the portfolio using Sharpe Ratio, we can see that taking a little bit of more risk can give us better annual return.

+* We also come to know about what percentage of our money should we invest in a particular stock to get those better results.